 Lesson 4: Help Your Elephant Go Viral

 In my Father’s case, social media helped him sell a real-life white elephant.
 He’d bought a cement-mixing truck which wound up costing more to run and clean than the extra profits it brought in.
-Months of adverts brought no calls, so I convinced him to try something new.
+Months of adverts in the local paper brought no calls, so I convinced him to try something new.

-The takeaway: Photos on Facebook equals eyeballs on your product.
+The takeaway: Fun photos on Facebook = eyeballs on your product.

 Step 5: And Finally … Clean Up Your Elephant to Make the Final Sale

-If you are currently searching for a new job, you might not think that social media can help you.
+If you're currently searching for a new job, you might not think that social media can help you.
 Think again.
 Research shows that 37 percent of hiring managers will check your Facebook profile before hiring you.

 Guess what this means?
 You need to get out a giant scrubbing brush and clean your profile up.
-Nix those hilarious photos from Band Camp, do a Search’n’Destroy on naughty words and questionable hobbies, and start industrially ‘Liking’ pages to do with your chosen career and admirable personal interests.
+Nix those hilarious photos from Band Camp, do a Search’n’Destroy on naughty words and questionable hobbies, and start enthusiastically ‘Liking’ pages related to your chosen career and admirable personal interests such as charity work.

 Check out: CareerBliss Guide: Social Media